solid-contrib/information/solid-vision-mission-values.md

 # Solid Mission

-To set a global standard for interoperability against which all applications are built
+Build solutions for interoperability against which all applications are built

 # Solid Vision